tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 * File size: 702545920, download duration: 145.052801s
 ```

-Obviously, the download speed from the remote peer was lower than in our local environment.
-But nonetheless, we've downloaded the entire file in roughly 2.5 minutes, with the download speed of **4.6 MB/sec**.
+Obviously, the download speed from the remote peer was lower than that in our local environment.
+But nonetheless, we've downloaded the entire file in roughly **2.5** minutes, with the download speed of **4.6 MB/sec**.
 Impressive improvement!

 # Next steps

-So let's conclude for now that we achieved satisfactory download speeds with request pipelining, and switch our attention to another topic that needs some optimization: picking the peer to download from.
+So, let's conclude for now that we have achieved quite satisfactory download speeds using request pipelining, and switch our attention to another area that needs some optimization: probing remote peers and picking the one to download from.

 [prev-post]: {{site.baseurl}}/{% post_url 2025-07-25-improve-download-speed %}
 [request-emitter]: https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader/request_emitter.rs